SolutionGuidance/psm/INSTALL.md

 - JNDI name `java:/jdbc/MitaDS`
 - JNDI name `java:/jdbc/TaskServiceDS`

 These should be XA data sources that both point to the same database.
+The installation instructions below will take care of this configuration for a development install.

 ### Mail